AJTJ/mempool/README.md

 ## Some Tradeoffs
 - Initially I was curious about the performance of the BinaryTreeMap since it is not widely used (for obvious reasons), but the locking data structure is too much
 - A BinaryHeap is excellent until the single process can't handle the throughput anymore, there is a distinct tradeoff in that regard
-- The SkipSet performs the best, except on pure insertions, where the binary heap shines
+- The SkipSet performs the best, except on pure insertions, where the binary heap shines.
+That being said, the SkipSet also natively offers more features, as needed, such as delete/replace by ID

 ## Next Steps
 - Likely the most performant current alternative (with the current spec) would be sharded binary heaps with a k-way merge on drain.